 At Ultimate Kilimanjaro® we have always provided high quality service at a reasonable price.
 Our company was built on this principle.
 We believe that doing something extraordinary shouldn’t break the bank.
 As a result, we do everything we can to keep our prices steady while other outfitters have continuously raised theirs.

-Because we handle over 1,000 clients per year, and have been guiding for over a decade, we understand how to run a smooth, efficient operation while being scrupulous in minimizing our costs.
+Because we handle over 1,000 clients per year, and have been guiding since 2007, we understand how to run a smooth, efficient operation while being scrupulous in minimizing our costs.
 Budget operators can offer low prices but underdeliver even on the most basic of services, including food, tents and safety.
 Luxury operators, on the other hand, charge exorbitant fees to offer you things you don’t need.

 As a midrange operator, we are confident that at our price point, no one else provides the level of excellence that we do – professional and experienced guides, high quality equipment, delicious and nutritious food, and robust safety measures.
 Our customers agree, which is why a big part of our business comes from friends and family referrals.

 There are people who have an almost irrational fear of cold.
 Sure, we know that some people get cold faster than others in the same weather conditions.
 But that is absolutely not a reason to skip an awesome trip – especially for something that is an easy fix.

 From our experience, people who are seemingly incapable of tolerating chilly weather simply don’t have the right gear.
 Proper gear is what allows people to work outdoors in Antarctica and survive on Mount Everest during a blizzard.
 So the right gear unquestionably can keep anyone warm on Kilimanjaro.